Public Health (Alcohol) Bill – principal measures

-The targeted approach of MUP is important as the strongest, cheapest drinks are the alcohol products generally favoured by the heaviest drinkers among us, who generally seek to get as much alcohol as they can for as little money as they can and are most at risk of alcohol-related illnesses and death.
+The targeted approach of MUP is important as the strongest, cheapest drinks are the alcohol products generally favoured by the heaviest drinkers among us, who generally seek the greatest amount of alcohol for the least amount of spend, and who are most at risk of alcohol-related illnesses and death.

-They are also favoured by our children and young people, who generally have the least disposable income and have the highest prevalence of binge drinking, putting their health and wellbeing at great risk.
+These alcohol products are also favoured by our children and young people, who generally have the least disposable income but the highest prevalence of binge drinking.

-An analysis of the expected impact of MUP in Ireland, commissioned by the Department of Health, found that it would only have a small impact on the alcohol consumption of those who drink in a low risk manner, increasing in line with how much a person drinks, with those who drink in a high-risk manner experiencing a significant reduction in their alcohol consumption.
+An analysis of the expected impact of MUP in Ireland, commissioned by the Department of Health from University of Sheffield, found that it would only have a small impact on the alcohol consumption of those who drink in a low risk manner but increasing in line with how much a person drinks, with those who drink in a high-risk manner, experiencing a significant reduction in their alcohol consumption.

-As a result, MUP would be effective in reducing alcohol consumption, alcohol harms, including deaths, hospital admissions, crime and workplace absences, and the costs associated with those harms.
+As a result, MUP will be effective in reducing alcohol consumption, alcohol harms, including deaths, hospital admissions, crime and workplace absences, and the costs associated with those harms.

-Research findings on the minimum pricing systems operating in two Canadian provinces show the effectiveness of a MUP in reducing alcohol consumption and related harms.
-In Saskatchewan province in Canada a 10% increase in the MUP was associated with an 8.4% decrease in total alcohol consumption.
-In British Columbia a 10% increase in the minimum price was associated with a 32% fall in wholly alcohol related deaths and decreases of 19% in alcohol-related traffic offences and 9% in crimes against the person.
+Early research findings on the minimum pricing systems operating in two Canadian provinces show the effectiveness of a MUP in reducing alcohol consumption and related harms.
+In Saskatchewan, in Canada a 10% increase in the MUP was associated with an 8.4% decrease in total alcohol consumption.
+In British Columbia, a 10% increase in the minimum price was associated with a 32% fall in wholly alcohol related deaths and decreases of 19% in alcohol-related traffic offences and 9% in crimes against the person.